Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Inference for Selected Normal Means

 \begin{example} Figure \ref{normalEstCI} shows point estimates and confidence intervals for selected means in a normal means problems.
-The figure was generated by sampling $y\sim N(\mu,\Sigma)$ with $\mu_{1},\dots,\mu_{20}\sim N(0,4)$ i.i.d., $\mu_{21}=\dots=\mu_{100} =0$ and $\Sigma_{i,j} = 0.3 I_{i \neq j} + 1 I_{i = j}$.
+The figure was generated by sampling $Y\sim N(\mu,\Sigma)$ with $\mu_{1},\dots,\mu_{20}\sim N(0,4)$ i.i.d., $\mu_{21}=\dots=\mu_{100} =0$ and $\Sigma_{i,j} = 0.3 I_{i \neq j} + 1 I_{i = j}$.
 The applied selection rule was $S(y)=\{j: \; |y_j| > 1.65\}$.
-The plotted estimates are the conditional estimates computed using Algorithm \ref{mvtSGA} along with the $95\%$ confidence intervals described in \eqref{normalCI}.
+The plotted estimates are the conditional estimates computed using the algorithm defined by \eqref{mvtsteps} along with the $95\%$ confidence intervals described in \eqref{normalCI}.
 In addition, we plot the estimates and confidence intervals described in \eqref{naiveNormalCI} which we term \emph{naive}.
 These were not adjusted for selection.

 As we had seen in the univariate case, the conditional estimator acts as an adaptive shrinkage estimator.
-When the observed value is far away from the threshold, then no shrinkage is performed and when it is relatively close to the threshold then it is shrunk towards zero.
-In this example, the conditional confidence intervals cover 14 of the 15 selected parameters.
-The naive confidence intervals only cover 11 of the 15 selected parameters. \end{example}
+When the observed value is far away from the threshold, then no shrinkage is performed and when it is relatively close to the threshold then it is shrunk towards zero. \end{example}